r-h/number-words-web-calc/README.md

 # number-words-web-calc Build Status: TBD..
 Gitlab CI to rescue !

 A calculator that can process German number words as a webapp.
-(It syncs, or we fix it free..)

 # About